 The nomination of candidates for election into public offices shall be by members of the Party only.

-Direct Primary Election shall be by all card carrying members of the party at the Ward, Local Government, constituency, senatorial District, State, zonal or national level while Indirect primary shall be by the accredited delegates only or by consensus.
+Direct Primary Election shall be by all card-carrying members of the party at the Ward, Local Government, constituency, senatorial District, State, zonal or national level while Indirect primary shall be by the accredited delegates only or by consensus.

 ARTICLE 26